moechofe/lowresrmx/asset.dev/manual.md

 `PARTICLE OFF`

-Clear each sprite position and each particle appearence.
+Clear each sprite position and each particle appearance.

 ---